Chapter 14 : Burns Night

-He seemed ready to drift away into the ether again but, as I stood and abandoned the newspaper, he lifted himself up and stood beside me, occasionally blinking, looking as if his mind had gone for a wander up the road.
-I went to brush my teeth and thought he’d just gone to get changed or something but, when I went into the bedroom five minutes later, he was flat out under the covers, still in his jumper and work shirt.
+He seemed ready to drift away into the ether again but, as I stood and abandoned the newspaper, he stood, blinking benignly, looking as if his mind had gone for a wander up the road.
+I went to brush my teeth and thought he’d just gone to get changed, but when I went into the bedroom five minutes later he was flat out under the covers, still in his clothes.
 Mr Andrew Socks was perched on his chest like a furry, purring vest.

-I decided not to wake him, turned out the light, and crept into bed as quietly as possible.
-I wasn’t very successful, being a bit clumsy already but even worse in darkness, and he woke up briefly whilst I was trying to shimmy under the duvet beside him.
+I decided not to wake him and crept into bed as quietly as possible.
+I wasn’t very successful, being a bit clumsy as I am, and he woke up briefly whilst I was trying to shimmy under the duvet beside him.
 Not that he was especially lucid; he just put an arm around me, mushed his face into my shoulder, then fell asleep again.
 Mr Andrew Socks, his curiosity piqued by my arrival, padded about on top of the duvet for a bit before finally curling up on my kneecaps.

 As much as I loved them both, this made it bloody hard to get to sleep.
 What with Scorpius pinning down my arms and Mr Andrew Socks sat on my knees, I couldn’t exactly move about and get comfy.

-‘Idiot,’ I whispered into the air.
-Scorpius shifted a bit beside me, freeing up my arms – I finally managed to turn onto my side, Mr Andrew Socks jumping off my knees with an irritated mewling noise.
+‘Idiot,’ I whispered.
+Scorpius shifted a bit beside me, freeing up my arms – I finally managed to turn onto my side, Mr Andrew Socks jumping off my knees with an irritated meow.

-Probably more like the latter.
-Carefully, I reached over and unbuttoned the collar of his shirt so he wouldn’t feel like it was strangling him in the night, and then settled back onto the pillows and tried to put it all out of my mind so I could sleep as soundly as he could.
+I could have fallen asleep there and then, but for one last thing.
+Carefully, I reached over and unbuttoned the collar of his shirt, so he wouldn’t feel like it was strangling him in the night, and then settled back down under the covers and shutting my eyes.

 I woke up to find Mr Andrew Sock’s face only a few inches away from my own, and a little sandpapery tongue lapping at the tip of my nose.